Frequently Asked Questions.

 7. What is a Republican National Committeewoman for DC?
 The Republican National Committee (RNC) provides general management of the Republican Party.
 There are 168 members of the RNC, of which there are three from every state and territory – committeeman, committeewoman, and chairman.
 The Republican National Committeewoman for DC is one of the three members of the RNC who represent DC.
 The members of the RNC vote on the annual budget proposal for the National Committee operations and oversee the National Committee’s voter contact efforts, among other things.

 8. How many DC Republicans are there?
-As of March 2011, there were 30,365 Republicans in DC, which was the most recent data published on DCBOEE website.
+As of October 2015, there were 26,600 registered Republicans in DC, which was the most recent data published on DCBOEE website.

 9. How can I help?
 Please contact me to discuss the specific ways that you can help.
 (Click HERE).
 They range from joining me in canvassing neighborhoods to following me on Twitter (@jillhoman) to donating (Click HERE).
 I appreciate your interest!